kyle-macmillan/vca-imc-21/README.md

 ***

 ## Requesting data
-We are happy to share the data we collected from our experiments
+We are happy to share the data we collected from our experiments upon request.